How a Bearing Isolator Can Prevent Lubrication Contamination and Save Money

-- The moisture and dust enter the isolator, and the energy is broken down as they are forced through an axial throttling gap then a longer radial gap.
+- The moisture and dust enter the isolator, and the energy is broken down as they are forced through an axial throttling gap and a longer radial gap.

 - The contaminants are captured within the internal condensate trap and allowed to drain out through a small static weep hole at the six o’clock position of the bearing isolator.

 - And the best part?
-They never reach the lubricant, even during shutdown.
+They never reach the lubricant, even during the shutdown.

 What About ‘Equipment-Specific Technology?’

-In the article, Brewer and Hall explain that a bearing isolator with a specialized design may be needed for some equipment in order to fully protect lubricants.
+In the article, Brewer and Hall explain that a bearing isolator with a specialized design may be needed for some equipment to protect lubricants fully.

 Some examples of this equipment-specific technology include: